contao/docs/docs/manual/installation/install-contao.en.md

 ### Update database tables
-After installation, you can update the database using the [Contao install tool](/en/installation/contao-installtool/).
+After installation, you can update the database using the [Contao Install Tool](/en/installation/contao-installtool/) (Contao 4.13 LTS).

 Since Contao 4.9 you can use the following command on the command line: